YuraLitvinov/patchdog/README.md

 - Identifies changed functions and gathers relevant context.
 - Respects API rate limits and token budgets for the configured LLM.
 - Runs locally or in GitHub Actions.
+- Automatically detects if the are conflicts present with base branch, halting further execution
+- Gracefully merges into your main PR without any conflicts after patchdog PR into your head branch is submitted
 - The Action itself is free of charge.
-API rates are determined by Google, or other provider of such service, e.g. OpenAI, Anthropic.
+API rates are determined by Google, or other provider of such service when the support will be provided in future for local models, Anthropic and OpenAI.
 ---

 ## Requirements